legends2k/blog/content/note/git_nuances.md

 Git has its oddities with unusual commands and flags.
 I keep learning something new every now and then.

-A decent understanding of [basic Git concepts][git-concepts] is a perquisite.
+A decent understanding of [basic Git concepts][git-concepts] is a prerequisite.

 [git-concepts]: {{< relref "git_concepts.md" >}}

 # `show` time!

-The easiest way to see the diff introduced by a [reference][git-concepts-ref] is not `git diff`!
+The easiest way to see the diff introduced by a [reference][git-concepts-ref] (fancy name for commit) is not `git diff`!

 {{< highlight basic >}}
 git show REF